 Getting to the Philippines can be one flight away as Philippine Airlines flies non-stop from London Heathrow to Manila in around 14 hours.
-Many other carriers fly from London, Manchester, and Birmingham to Manila via hubs elsewhere in Asia.
-International flights typically land in Manila late in the afternoon or evening.
-With few exceptions, flying onward within the Philippines will require staying the first night in Manila.
+Many other carriers fly from London, Manchester, and Birmingham to Manila and Cebu via hubs elsewhere in Europe or Asia.
+International flights typically land late in the afternoon or evening.
+With few exceptions, flying onward within the Philippines will require staying the first night in Manila or Cebu.

 While the choice of carrier is yours and should factor in connection times and price, we like Thai Airways and Malaysia Airlines for their earlier arrivals in Manila and Singapore Airlines for their evening departure from London.
 Emirates, Etihad, Qatar, Oman, Turkish, Cathay Pacific, and Virgin Atlantic and British Airways with the help of partner airlines, all fly to Manila with only one stop.
 To Cebu, we recommend Philippine Airlines, Singapore, Asiana, British Airways, and Cathay Pacific, each of which require one change of plane along the way.